harbidel/cu-cat/benchmarks/README.md

-# dirty_cat benchmarks
+# cuCat benchmarks

 ## Objectives

-This folder contains benchmarks used by the dirty_cat maintainers to:
+This folder contains benchmarks used by the cuCat maintainers to:
 - Experiment on new algorithms
 - Validate decisions based on empirical evidence
 - Fine-tune (hyper)parameters in the library

-These benchmarks do not aim at replacing the tests within dirty_cat.
+These benchmarks do not aim at replacing the tests within cuCat.

 ## Implementing a benchmark